chrisallmark/the-spectrum-tosec/README.md

 <hr/>

-A shell script to convert the [TOSEC](https://archive.org/details/zx_spectrum_tosec_set_september_2023) collection of ZX Spectrum games into a structure suitable for use with [The Spectrum](https://retrogames.biz/products/thespectrum/) games consoles.
+A shell script to convert the [TOSEC](https://archive.org/details/zx_spectrum_tosec_set_september_2023) collection of ZX Spectrum games into a structure suitable for use with [The Spectrum](https://retrogames.biz/products/thespectrum/) games console.

 ## Running The Script